subinamathew/simpleGoDocker/README.md

 # simpleGoDocker
-This is a simple docker with golang based http server
+This is a simple docker with golang based http server.
+It is stupid simple, absolutely useless but helps to get into docker with golang

 **Build it**